Benefits

 The employment status card (“meldekort” in Norwegian) provides information about whether you wish to continue to be registered as a job seeker, whether you have worked, and if so, how many hours you have worked in the past 14 days.
 If your income changes, you must notify us, in addition to submitting an employment status card.

 If you do not submit an employment status card or submit it too late, you risk being removed from our register of job seekers.
-You may then lose your right to benefit, and you will no longer be listed as a candidate when an employer reports assignments or vacant positions to NAV.
+You may then lose your right to benefit, and you will no longer be listed as a candidate when an employer reports assignments or vacant positions to Nav.

-If you are removed from our register, you must reregister as a job seeker with NAV and fill out the form for single parents who are looking for work again.
+If you are removed from our register, you must reregister as a job seeker with Nav and fill out the form for single parents who are looking for work again.
 It is not enough that you submit a new employment status card.

-If you are a single mother or father and registered as a jobseeker with NAV, you may also be entitled to additional benefits.
+If you are a single mother or father and registered as a jobseeker with Nav, you may also be entitled to additional benefits.

 Supplemental benefit for single parents